Which Green Upgrades Have the Best ROI?

 Solid ROI: 3–8 Year Payback

-• Heat pump (replace gas furnace/AC): Higher upfront cost ($5,000–15,000 after IRA credit of up to $2,000), but replaces both heating and cooling systems.
+- Heat pump (replace gas furnace/AC): Full upfront cost is now $6,000–17,000 with no federal credit in 2026 (the credit of up to $2,000 expired Dec 2025), but replaces both heating and cooling systems.
 Savings vary significantly by climate and current fuel costs.
 Most favorable in moderate climates replacing expensive electric resistance heating or in high electricity-cost states with good utility incentives.

-• Energy-efficient windows: Cost $400–1,000 per window installed.
+- Energy-efficient windows: Cost $400–1,000 per window installed.
 Energy savings are real but modest — typically $100–300/year for a whole home.
-Payback of 10–20 years means the financial case is weak on its own, but windows may be necessary for comfort, noise, or security reasons.
-30% IRA credit up to $600/year applies.
+Payback of 10–20+ years means the financial case is weak on its own, but windows may be necessary for comfort, noise, or security reasons.
+The 30% IRA credit that used to apply (up to $600/year) expired December 31, 2025.

 Many states and utilities also offer rebates that stack on top of federal credits.
 In some markets, combining federal, state, and utility incentives can cover 40–60% of the total upgrade cost, dramatically shortening payback periods.
 Check the ENERGY STAR rebate finder and your utility's website for local programs before committing to any major upgrade.